 Electric Commodity Contracts.

-We are currently in the process of restructuring several current electric commodity contracts to accommodate customer requirements and shifts in market conditions, including contracts for Cisco Systems, Durst, Genentech, Silicon Graphics, and Sun Microsystems.
+We are currently in the process of restructuring several current electric commodity contracts to accommodate customer requirements and shifts in market conditions, including contracts for Cisco Systems, Durst, Genentech and Silicon Graphics and have finalized termination of our previous contract with Sun Microsystems.
 (Lawyer: A. Wu; Clients: E. Melvin, M. Jackson, Account Managers)

-InfoMart.

-We are amending the InfoMart EMA to reflect customer requirements.
-(Lawyer: D. Roland; Client: S. Dowell, P. Johnston; Outside Counsel: L. Youngblood of Vinson & Elkins)

 Lockheed Martin.

-We are restructuring the Lockheed Martin transformer construction and financing transaction to convert from a commodity take-or-pay contract to simple financing.
+We are restructuring the Lockheed Martin transformer construction and financing transaction to cancel the contract and hand over the transformer.
+Because of the volatile California electricity market, cancellation will result in additional earnings to EES.
 (Lawyer: A. Wu; Clients: E. Melvin, M. Jackson, D. Bergmann)

 Owens-Corning – Canada.

-We are working with Tax and Accounting to develop methodologies for providing services to Owens-Canada in Canada.
+We have established procedures and processes for transacting natural gas business in Canada.
+We are pursuing power marketer licenses in Ontario and Alberta.
 (Lawyers: A. Wu, M. Castano, D. Culver; Clients: E. Melvin, M. Jackson, J. Hamman)

 Suiza.